Rails feature that you've never heard about: schema cache

 On boot, the Rails process makes SHOW FULL FIELDS query to get information about the database structure and columns types.
 This is required in order to know that the created_at column is DATETIME and we have to cast all values as a date time objects.

-Now imagine that you have a hundred of Unicorn processes and you restart them in your production cluster.
-Every process will query MySQL with the same query: SHOW FULL FIELDS.
+Now imagine that you have a hundred of Unicorn or Puma processes and you redeploy them in your production cluster.
+Every process will query the database with the same query: SHOW FULL FIELDS.
 Keep in mind that this query is quite expensive because it's not optimized as may be SELECT with an index.

 A hundred application servers all making an expensive query at the same time may also kill your database!
 To avoid it, Rails provides with the schema cache feature.
 The idea is: